 J国際学院 is such a great school!
 Teachers are very attentive.
 They always help us improve.
 Aya-san is there to help us.
 She is very friendly and always helpful, for example to open the bank account, for the insurance, get a phone plan, find a place to practice one’s favorite sport and etc.!
 Also there are a lot of activities at the school or organized out of campus.

 My advice: “Don’t hesitate and just do it!
 You have so much to learn by living this experience.
 You will discover so many things (gastronomy, history, culture, you name it).
 On a personal level, I grew up so much by living this experience.
 I am much more mature, more independent (it was the first time I was living by myself away from my family).
 Also don’t be shy and speak.
 It is no big deal if you make mistakes, you are here to learn and this is the best way to improve !”

-studied in Osaka
+Studied in Osaka

 “I was very satisfied by the services.
 Before contacting you, I didn’t expect to be taken care of so well.

 What contributes to the quality of the service is that from the beginning a rapport of trust was built up.
+Again, thank you.

 Kobe is a very international city, small and large at the same time.
 So many culinary specialties and a myriad of restaurants.
 People are quite welcoming compared to Tokyo.
 Oftentimes people would approach us to discuss.
 When one can start speaking a little bit Japanese, the experience is even better.